 - Types of modeling applied for analytical development and the value they bring

 - Different needs for different modalities

-Launching Digitalization Initiatives in Pharma
+TABLE 6: Launching Digitalization Initiatives in Pharma

 Moderator: Steven J. Mehrman, PhD, Principal Scientist, Pharmaceutical Development, Johnson & Johnson Pharmaceutical R&D